stolostron/multicloud-subscriptions-developer-editions/README.md

-# IBM Developer Edition chart subscriptions with IBM Multicloud Manager
+# Developer Edition chart subscriptions with Subscriptions

 IBM hosts a number of developer charts on the `ibmcom` repository that can be used by the developer community.
 This repository contains multiple subscriptions that can be deployed to one or more managed clusters by using a subscription custom resource definition.
-This repository provides you with a guide for building a foundation for deploying the hosted developer charts by using IBM Multicloud Manager channels and subscriptions.
+This repository provides you with a guide for building a foundation for deploying the hosted developer charts by using channels and subscriptions.

 ## Configuring a channel for the `ibmcom` Helm repository
 This repository provides you with the YAML content to create and use the following channels and subscriptions: